Rational Investing Portfolio

 4% Money Market Fund

-These allocations continue to be the same as those published in the book.
-The author personally continues to follow the full Rational Investment Portfolio (since 2003), though he recognizes that in recent years the commodities and large foreign holdings have weighed on returns.
-For greater diversification he also has been investing in the hedge fund sector which he feels with judicious selection can be worth the high fees, (mostly just for credit market strategies as an alternative to bonds, since interest rates are now so low.)
-Starting in 2020 (still true as of Feb 2022) he holds almost no medium term bonds, US or foreign, opting instead for short-term TIPS (inflation-adjusted bonds) for his fixed income holdings.
-Over the years he has also switched many investments from mutual funds to ETFs which he believes have significant advantages for the long term investor.
-Click here for a discussion of this portfolio and its performance on the early-retirement.org forums
+For greater diversification the authore also has been investing in the hedge fund sector which he feels with judicious selection can be worth the high fees, (mostly just for credit market strategies as an alternative to bonds, during ten years when interest rates were so low) Starting in 2020 (still true as of late 2024) he holds almost no medium term bonds, US or foreign, opting instead for short-term treasuries for his fixed income holdings.
+Over the years he has also switched most investments from mutual funds to ETFs which he believes have significant advantages for the long term investor.

 ** Note that these withdrawals correspond to the Safe Withdrawal Methods outlined in the book, which include a 95% Rule for smoothing out adjustments after asset values have fallen significantly.
 This was the situation in 2009 during which the 95% Rule indicated a 5.0% (Sandwich) and 5.1% (RIP) withdrawal be taken that year.